clappr/clappr/README.md

 Clappr is an extensible media player for the web.
 Your architecture is projected primarily into plugins, adding low accoupling by design to the project and the possibility to add infinitely features easily.

-CLappr uses by default the [HTMLVideoElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLVideoElement) which guarantee support to many platforms.
+Clappr uses by default the [HTMLVideoElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLVideoElement) which guarantees support to many platforms.
 You have the possibility to extends the default HTML5 playback or the playback interface to create one new media support just like a plugin!

-Clappr is decomposed in two other projects: [@clappr/core](https://github.com/clappr/clappr-core) and [@clappr/plugins](https://github.com/clappr/clappr-plugins).
+Clappr is a composition of two other projects: [@clappr/core](https://github.com/clappr/clappr-core) and [@clappr/plugins](https://github.com/clappr/clappr-plugins).

-The `@clappr/core` contains the basic functionalities from Clappr (plugin architecture, class abstractions, public interfaces, events handlers and etc) and the `@clappr/plugins` are where the plugins maintained by the Clappr team lives.
-More info about those projects into the your repositories.
+The `@clappr/core` contains the basic functionalities from Clappr (plugin architecture, class abstractions, public interfaces, events handlers and etc) and the `@clappr/plugins` are the repository where the plugins maintained by the Clappr team lives.
+More info about those projects into your repositories.

-All Clappr projects are written in `*.js` using latest features of [ECMAScript](http://www.ecma-international.org/ecma-262/).
+All Clappr projects are written in `*.js` using the latest features of [ECMAScript](http://www.ecma-international.org/ecma-262/).

 Clappr is under development but production-ready.
 Feel free to open issues and send pull requests.